Lewandowskista/QAssistant/README.md

 1. Go to **Settings → Diagnostics**
 2. Check the **Data Storage Path** shown
 3. Click **Open Log File** to view recent operations
-4. Click **Refresh Projects Sidebar** to force a UI refresh

 ### Data not persisting
-1. Check that the `%AppData%\QAssistant` folder exists and is writable
+1. Check that `%AppData%\QAssistant` exists and is writable
-2. Review `storage.log` for any error messages
+2. Review `storage.log` for error messages
-3. Ensure you have write permissions to the AppData folder
+3. Ensure your Windows user account has write access to AppData

+### API connection issues
+- Verify your API keys are correct and have not expired
+- For Jira: use only the subdomain portion of your URL (e.g. `mycompany`, not `mycompany.atlassian.net`)
+- For Linear: the team identifier can be the team UUID, key (e.g. `ENG`), or display name

 ---

 ## Contributing

-Pull requests are welcome.
-For major changes please open an issue first to discuss what you would like to change.
+Contributions, issues, and feature requests are welcome.
+Please open an issue first to discuss significant changes.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/my-feature`)